oliverhankel/Software-Engineering/Lectures/Lecture-01/Interaction/Eine-Umgebung-in-der-man-sich-sicher-fühlt.md

 > The goal was not to blame people for mistakes but instead to blame the process.[^2]

-Folgendes Buch stellt eine wunderbare Zusammenfassung dar, wie man frühzeitig erkennt, wer dazu beiträgt, dass man sich in Unternehmen oder in seiner Arbeitsumgebung nicht sicherfühlt:
+Folgendes Buch stellt eine wunderbare Zusammenfassung dar, wie man frühzeitig erkennt, wer dazu beiträgt, dass man sich in Unternehmen oder in seiner Arbeitsumgebung nicht sicher fühlt:

 *Der Arschloch-Faktor* von Robert I. Sutton[^4]